openmhealth/web-visualizations/README.md

 Argument | Description
 ---: | ---
-*data* | An array of omh-validated data ojects.
+*data* | An array of Open mHealth structured data points.
 *element* | A dom element, such as a `<div>` containing an `<svg>` node.
 This can also be a jQuery object.
-*measureList* | A string containing a comma-separated list of omh measures to display.
+*measureList* | A string containing a comma-separated list of Open mHealth measures to display.
 *options* | An object with configuration options for the chart.
 Can be left off or passed an empty object.

+The easiest way to get some data points is to use our [sample data generator](https://github.com/openmhealth/sample-data-generator).
+You can either use a pre-generated [data set](https://github.com/openmhealth/sample-data-generator/releases/download/v1.0.0/one-year-of-data.json.gz), or download the generator itself to create data that fits your needs.

 ##Chart Configuration